habedi/SystemCAccessNoxim/README.md

 # SystemC & AccessNoxim
 All you need to build and run SystemC and AccessNoxim on your system

+You have to download AccessNoxim from (http://access.ee.ntu.edu.tw/noxim/index.html) and SystemC from (http://accellera.org/downloads/standards/systemc) then uncompress the files, then proceed (of course you knew it!;0))

+# this tutorial is tested for AccessNoxim v0.3 and SystemC 2.3.1 on Debian 7 amd64

-building SystemC{do this inside systemc-2.3.1}
+Building SystemC{do this inside systemc-2.3.1}

     export SYSTEMC_HOME=/usr/local/systemc231
     sudo mkdir $SYSTEMC_HOME